compwron/compwron.github.io/_posts/2016-02-28-women-at-company.md

  -
 ---

-When I joined Groupon in one of their smallest offices, San Francisco, I asked a female coworker over chat, hesitantly- is there a "Women at Groupon" group?"
+When I joined [Company] in one of their smallest offices, I asked a female coworker over chat, hesitantly- is there a "Women at [Company]" group?"
 I knew that there was an internal group on their Jive instance (named Skynet for reasons that I think were intended to be funny).
 I didn't really... want anything out of such a group.
 But my previous company had had one, and I had lurked it because I like lurking everything that has a faint chance of being useful to me, and I was still in the stage of onboarding where I was looking for parallels for my most recent corporate reference point.

 There used to be such a group, she told me, but it had fizzled out- there just weren't enough women.
 I accepted this.
 Eventually she left the company and got a job at a place that was more meaningful and had more diverse people and more interesting work and probably also paid more.
 I was happy for her, but sad for me.